awsdocs/amazon-cloudfront-developer-guide/doc_source/associate-function.md

    ETag: E2VJGGQEG1JT8S
    ```

-   When you update a distribution, the distribution’s `Status` changes to `InProgress` while the distribution is redeployed\.
+   When you update a distribution, the distribution's `Status` changes to `InProgress` while the distribution is redeployed\.
 As soon as the new distribution configuration reaches a CloudFront edge location, that edge location begins using the associated function\.
 When the distribution is fully deployed, the `Status` changes back to `Deployed`, which indicates that the associated CloudFront function is live in all CloudFront edge locations worldwide\.
 This typically takes a few minutes\.

 ------